 Once your body is done menstruating, it enters the follicular phase where your ovaries are preparing an egg to be released while your uterus lining thickens in preparation for a possible pregnancy.
 Your estrogen levels are rising a few days before ovulation, making you feel full of energy and you may find that your sexual desire increases, along with vaginal discharge.
 People also tend to have higher levels of antibodies in their body and have an increased inflammatory response, making those in the follicular phase less susceptible to infection.

 But while your immune system has a heightened response to outside invaders, it may also have the same heightened immune response to your body's own cells and end up attacking itself.
-That’s why people with high levels of estrogen are more prone to autoimmune disorders or chronic illness, or developing certain types of cancer.
+That’s why people with high levels of estrogen are more prone to autoimmune disorders, chronic illness, or developing certain types of cancer.

 🌕 Day 13 to 16